MaxLeap/Docs/en/Android/Guide/CloudConfig.md

 ```

 ##Get LC Cloud Config Parameter Value
 For getting a cloud parameter value, you need to know type of the value and then invoke `getType()` method in LC Cloud Config instance.
 There are two parameters required in this method: the first one is cloud parameter name and the second one is the default value.
-If there is no parameter in cloud, then the default value will be assigned.
+If there is no cloud parameter, then the default value will be assigned to the parameter.

 ```java
 currentConfig.getString(key, defaultValue)